In order for children to develop into happy and functional adults, it is important that they are raised holistically.

 Emotional development is extremely important but is often not given enough attention, or pushed aside in favour of developing physical or academic skills.

 Children can only thrive in all other areas if they are supported emotionally.

 There are several basic emotional needs that all children have, such as the need for affection, love, acceptance and approval.

 Emotional intelligence is the ability to understand and manage your emotions in a healthy way and can even affect children in their future careers.

 One of the best ways to support a child’s emotional development is to provide a routine and create a learning environment that is safe to explore.

-With guidance, children must develop things like independence, a feeling of responsibility, healthy self-esteem, feelings of competence, perseverance, an ability to cope with disappointments and more.
+With guidance, children must develop things like independence, a feeling of responsibility, healthy self-esteem, feelings of competence, perseverance, and the ability to cope with disappointments and more.